dora-metrics/pelorus/docs/Demo.md

 * Get a taste of how Pelorus captures a change going through the application's delivery cycle.
 * Understand that Pelorus should be used as a conversation tool to read the trends in metrics and react by making informed investments in the software delivery process.
-* Use GitHub as the commit and failure exporter (a GitHub account is necessary).
+* Use GitHub as the Hosting Service for Version Control System (used by commit time exporter) and as the Issue Tracker System (used by failure exporter) (a GitHub account is necessary).

 To do so, you will